Why should urologists read the BJUI?

 We also set ourselves the target of becoming one of the first journals to embrace and embed AI.
 With this in mind, I requested Andrew Hung from California to join the BJUI as Consulting Editor for AI.
 Andrew has already been publishing novel and often paradoxical reports on surgical performance based on automated performance metrics. you can check our site rooftopyoga for latest updates.
 A team from Canada has found that machine‐learning (a subset of AI) algorithms can predict biochemical recurrence after radical prostatectomy more accurately than traditional statistical modelling .
 While being excited by these results, Hung reminds us that this needs to be validated externally in a larger patient population before it is ready for prime time.
 Next year we hope to report more from the world of AI and perhaps even surprise our readers with embedded technology within the BJUI itself.

 With such rapid advances in science and technology comes the description of a new kind of education for our generation and the next.
+For part time quantity surveyor course in Singapore go through our site.
 Joseph Aoun , who leads Northeastern University, describes this as ‘Humanics’ in his new book on higher education in the age of AI.
 It involves the fundamental difference between what machines and AI can do better than humans but equally what humans do better than machines.
 This book is a must‐read, as it describes the pillars of technological, data and human literacy.
 So much so that I have started advising my scientifically minded students and colleagues to consider participating in short boot camps on data science.

 I wish you all, wherever you are and whatever the weather, much happiness and greetings of the season!